FIFA 22 ratings: Ronaldo, Kane and De Bruyne headline Premier League's best players

 The four players mentioned above are obviously included in the Premier League's Best XI, with Liverpool star Mohamed Salah joining Kane and Ronaldo in the attack with an 89 rating.

-Also in the team is Kane's Tottenham team-mate Heung-ming Son, who also checks in at an 89.
+Also in the team is Kane's Tottenham team-mate Heung-ming Son, who also checks in at 89.

 Ronaldo's Manchester United team-mate Bruno Fernandes joins De Bruyne and Kante among the midfield options with the Portuguese playmaker earning an 88 rating.